murtaza-sj/pick-date-react/README.md

 # react-date-selector

-A date picker for your React applications, based on Regex checks.
+A date picker for your React applications, based on regular expression checks.

-It represents a whole new approach to play with dates based on regex provided.
+It represents a whole new approach to play with dates based on the regex provided.
 It provides with pure JavaScript Date objects in return, and internally no other library is used.

+## Features

+- Works on pattern matching, which means it will format and validate a date based on the regular expression provided.
+- Accordingly formats the date and returns a JavaScript date object.
+- If the regex does not match, it will always return false.
+- Live typing - Your date will be validated while you type in the input box, if it matches the regular expression.
+This means that the Calendar will be updated automatically if it is valid.
+- Theme - You can change the color of the Calendar.
+- The Calendar could be used as a stand alone component, without the input box.

 ## Get Started